alberdom88/DeLA-DrugSelf/README.md

 `python generate.py <input_file> <nmols> <number_of_mutations>`

-<input_file>: name of the input file containing the list of the input molecules in SMILES format
+<input_file>: name of the input file containing the list of the input molecules in SMILES format \n
-<nmols>: number of molecules to genearate for each input SMILES
+<nmols>: number of molecules to genearate for each input SMILES \n
-<number_of_mutations>: number of wanted mutations
+<number_of_mutations>: number of wanted mutations \n

-The script generate for each i-th input SMILES a file named <i>.smi
+The script generate for each i-th input SMILES a file named "<i>.smi"